• Skip to primary navigation

 Growing up, Helmut Strebl was a skinny kid who was easy prey for bullies at school.
 He recollects that his weak frame was more noticeable because one of his schoolmates was a “muscle machine.”

-At 12 years old, Strebl started lifting weights for self-defense.
+At 12 years old, Strebl started lifting weights to help improve his self-defense.
 But as he got stronger, he wanted to get on par with his muscular school friend.
 Soon after achieving the goal, Helmut set his eyes on becoming a fitness model.

 Helmut Strebl enjoyed lifting weights from the very beginning.
 Before he ever stepped inside a gym, he used two 5 kg detergent bottles filled with water as a substitute for dumbbells.